 Claimed Peak Demand Savings

-Refer to Volume 1, Appendix B: Peak Demand Reduction Documentation for further details on peak demand savings and methodology.
+Refer to Volume 1, Section 4 for further details on peak demand savings and methodology.

 Measure Life and Lifetime Savings

-The estimated useful life (EUL) of photovoltaic system is established at 30.0 years.
+The estimated useful life (EUL) of photovoltaic system is established at 30 years.
 This value is consistent with engineering estimates based on manufacturers' warranties and historical data.